smdsbz/smdsbz.github.io/_posts/2019-10-15-ceph-notes.md

     $ ceph-deploy install [--release {release}] ceph-mon1 ceph-osd1 ...
     ```

-    > The default release is hard-coded into
-    > `/usr/lib/python2.7/site-packages/ceph_deploy/install.py`.

     > Packages in official CentOS repo is outdated, and may try to download from
     > `http://ceph.com/xxxx`, not the updated `https://download.ceph.com/xxxx`.
     > To correct this, you may